 On Saturday we walked our ten miles (which turned out to be slightly longer due to a sat nav reading cock up) and we had our three meals in three parks.
 There is no denying it was hard work in places but my lasting memory is going to be of laughter and friendship.
 Or a joint determination that we were going to do this for those less fortunate than ourselves.
-To date we have raised just over £3000 which is fabulous but we would love to raise more, so if you haven’t already sponsored us, or would still like to do so, here is the link:
+To date we have raised just over £3000 which is fabulous but we would love to raise more, so if you haven’t already sponsored us, or would still like to do so.

 I also wanted to share, and save in one place photos from our day too!
 I apologise now as there are lots but then it was a long day and a lot happened!